 You can contact us via email - email@example.com

 BUT REMEMBER please make sure it is safe for you to send and to recieve our reply, as emails can be easily traced.

-Domestic Violence ‘Drop-In’ Session
+Domestic Abuse ‘Drop-In’ Sessions

 Alternatively there is a national Male Advice & Enquiry Line offering confidential support, information and practical advice.